Slava/tern-meteor-sublime/README.md

 customized version of Tern.js, this package provides an autocompletion option for developing Meteor applications in JavaScript.

+Interested in this for a different editor?
+Check out [this project](https://github.com/slava/tern-meteor).

 This package is a fork of the [original `tern_for_sublime` package](https://github.com/marijnh/tern_for_sublime).
 You can find the original README in this repository as [Original_README.md](./Original_README.md).